sctv007/hello-world/README.md

 Hi!

-I'm a techy with an arts degree.
+I'm an award-winning IT specialist with an arts degree.
-Also an alien.
+Let's make waves!